TanStack/table/docs/api/features/filters.md

 enableGlobalFilter?: boolean
 ```

 Enables/disables the global filter for the table.
-For option priority, see [Can-Filter Option Priority](../guide/filters#can-filter).

 ### `getColumnCanGlobalFilter`